Thalappady, Kasaragod

-Thalappady is a village in the Kasaragod district of the State of Kerala in India.
+Thalappady is a village in Kasaragod district of the Indian state of Kerala.
 The Kunjathur Mahalingeshwara temple is located in Thalappady.

 Location

-Thalappady is the northernmost village in Kerala.
+Thalappady is the northernmost village in Kerala in NH 66.
 While traveling from Kasaragod to Mangalore, Thalappady is the last village in Kerala.
 It is one kilometre from Kunjathur town.
+It is located 20 km from Mangalore, 30km from Kasarakod, 600km from Thiruvanathapuram and 700 km from Kanyakumari.
 There are check posts of Kerala and Karnataka states in this village.
 After the check posts, there is another village called Talapady in Karnataka state.